Using Windex or a Natural, Non-Toxic Solution to Kill Ants Indoors

 Upon following the trail of carnage back to its place of origin, we discovered the ants had made a humble home inside our new houseplant, Ophelia (yes, we named our plant after a tragic "Hamlet" character).

-Assuming we had accomplished the task of mass ant extermination, (and procrastinating on the whole ant-carnage cleanup thing) we decided to give Ophelia some TLC by dousing her in water.
+Assuming the bug spray had accomplished the task of mass ant extermination, (and procrastinating on the whole ant-carnage cleanup thing) we decided to give Ophelia some TLC by dousing her in water.
 As soon the water hit Ophelia, a fountain of living ants (including the queen) came gushing out with the force of the mammoth fountains at the Bellagio in Las Vegas.

 The ant colony was officially destroyed (and I feel horribly guilty about it to this day).

-Later, I learned a little tip from my friendly exterminator.
-He said if you want you get ride of ants it's better to spray the invaders with Windex, rather than bug spray.
-It brings about the same results, and it's less toxic to humans.
+Later, I learned a little tip from my friendly, longtime exterminator.
+He said when getting rid of ants, it's better to spray the invaders with Windex, rather than bug spray.
+The Windex brings about the same results, and it's less toxic to humans.

-Added bonus: While it may not alleviate your murderous guilt, spraying Windex to get ride of ants sure does help keep your surfaces shiny and clean!
+Added bonus: While it may not alleviate your murderous guilt, spraying Windex to get rid of ants sure does help keep your surfaces shiny and clean.
+It's a win-win.

 Take a bite out of ant bites